sunalbert/lucid.pytorch/README.md

 # Visualization Toolkit for Pytorch
 Pytorch-vis is a a neural network visualization toolkit for pytorch, which aims to provide easy and effective ways to visualize the trained models in pytorch.
 Pytorch-vis can be used seamlessly with pytorch, so you can visualize and have a deep insight into the trained model without pain.
+Please go to [documentation](https://sunalbert.github.io/pytorch-vis/) for details.

 # TODOs